React Native SDK Integration

 AndroidManifest.xml

-to include the following: - Add the following lines to app-level
+: - Recommendation to use the following lines to app-level

 build.gradle